 Surprisingly, only certain Fitbit models allow you to turn Fitbit’s water lock on manually.

-At this time, the Fitbit Inspire 2 and Fitbit Luxe have a manual option to turn its water lock on.
+At this time, the Fitbit Charge 5, Inspire 2, Ace 3, and Fitbit Luxe have a manual option to turn its water lock on.
 However, your Fitbit automatically turns on water lock when you start a swim in the Exercise app.

-While the Versa 3 and Sense also include water lock, it’s an automatic-only feature that’s turned on whenever you start a swim activity.
+While the Versa 3 and Sense also include a water lock, it’s an automatic-only swim mode feature that’s only turned on when you start a swim activity in the Exercise app (or it’s auto-reconized).

 Manually turn on water lock